MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/upgrade-from-msi-version.md

 description: "Provides information for IT Pros about how to use the RemoveMSI element when upgrading to Office 365 ProPlus from an MSI version of Office"
 ---

-# Remove existing MSI versions of Office when upgrading to Office 365 ProPlus
+# Remove existing MSI versions of Office when upgrading to Microsoft 365 Apps

 > [!IMPORTANT]
 > Office 365 ProPlus is being renamed to **Microsoft 365 Apps for enterprise**.
 To learn more about this name change, [read this blog post](https://go.microsoft.com/fwlink/p/?linkid=2120533).